Renata-Fu/Super3Path/README.md

 ### module 3: common_pathways.py
 This module finds pathways common to 2 or more databases.
 Pathways have different names in different databases, but may represent the same biological process.

+This module utilizes Compath's mapping catalog [5].
+A slightly modified version of this catalog can be found in the input_files folder.
 #### command line
 `python3 common_pathways.py`
 #### optional command line arguments